COPYRIGHT WARNING:

 |

-5- A hole of the right diameter will be drilled in a place where the light would spread in the acrylic diffuser to recreate a similar effect to the LEDs.
+5- A hole of the right diameter will be drilled in a place where the light would spread in the acrylic diffuser of the tail light to recreate a similar effect to the LEDs.

 |